The Latest 2023 Cyber Crime Statistics (updated September 2023)

 Supply chain attacks

 Supply chains are becoming increasingly interconnected and complex as technology improves.
-However, security vulnerabilities in one business can expose partners they are connected with.
+However, this connection presents risks if businesses in the chain aren’t adequately protected.
+Security vulnerabilities in one business can expose partners they are connected with.
 Cyber criminals are targeting these vulnerabilities, with up to 40% of cyber threats now occurring indirectly through the supply chain.

 Research highlights that cyber security leaders are burnt out and in an ‘always on’ state as increased digital connections demand more of their time.